-New Relic can also trace external HTTP calls across your applications.
+The New Relic application can also trace external HTTP calls across your applications.
 If you have multiple connected applications that use New Relic, you can see the connections between the web transactions in the summary metrics, app map, and transaction traces.

-New Relic provides visibility into the behavior of your JVM and app server.
+New Relic APM provides visibility into the behavior of your JVM and app server.
 This information can be crucial for troubleshooting, optimization and capacity planning.
 Depending on your app server, you will get the following information:

 - Memory allocated to different heap and non-heap areas